 Your sickness absence policy must state what your sick pay arrangements are.

+Even the best policy is ineffective if employees don’t understand it.
 Effective communication and training are crucial for ensuring all employees understand and follow your sickness absence policy.
-Merely having a clear and robust policy is not enough.
 This could start with new employees during your onboarding/induction process and continue as and when significant changes are made to your policy.

 Ensure that all employees know where to find the sickness absence policy, whether it’s in their Contract of Employment or another accessible location such as the Employee Handbook or company Intranet.